MakeSchool-Tutorials/reddit_on_rails/P9-Additional-resources/content.md

 slug: additional-resources
 ---

-This is the end of this tutorial!
-Continue to expand your app using TDD.
+This is the end of this tutorial.
+Continue to expand your app using TDD!

 1. The Ruby Cookbook: [http://www.amazon.com/Ruby-Cookbook-Lucas-Carlson/dp/1449373712](http://www.amazon.com/Ruby-Cookbook-Lucas-Carlson/dp/1449373712).
 Covers most patterns in Ruby and is a solid reference.
 Don’t read it all, just skim it and look up patterns before writing them for the first time in Ruby.